mkhubab11/suricata-wazuh-integration/README.md

 * The alerts were classified at rule level 3, representing informational/low-severity reconnaissance activity in the documented lab.
 * Alerts retained network context, including source/destination IPs, ports, protocol information, and byte counts.

-Important: These results represent the behavior observed in this specific lab environment and ruleset configuration.
+>**Important**: These results represent the behavior observed in this specific lab environment and ruleset configuration.
 Detection results may vary depending on Suricata versions, rules, network configuration, and traffic.
 ---
 ## 🔐 Ethical and Legal Disclaimer

 This project was conducted in a controlled cybersecurity lab environment for educational and defensive security purposes.

 Only perform scans and security testing against systems you own or have explicit authorization to test.
 Do not scan public or third-party systems without permission.

 ---
 ## 🚀 Future Improvements

 Potential extensions for this project include: